Draft Dangerous and Insanitary Buildings Policy 2025

 Documents

-All submissions will be reviewed and then considered by a hearings panel, before recommendations are made to Council on adoption of the draft Policy.
+Recommendations will now be made to Council on adoption of the draft Policy.